aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Overview

-In order to complete the implementation of authentication for this app, we're going to need to make changes on both the client-side and the server-side to enable user registration and sign-in.
+In order to complete the implementation of authentication for this app, we need to make changes on both the client-side and the server-side to enable user registration and sign-in.
 We're also going to protect certain routes (the ones that alter data) so that only authenticated users can call them.
 Here is a list of things we need to do:

-Server-side
+**Server-side**

 - Create POST routes for `/auth/register` and `/auth/signin`
 - Save a hash of the user's password instead of the clear text password